- Poland has been a source of trouble for over five hundred years.

 Like we said, the Vasa kings styled themselves rulers of Sweden; the catch was, Swedes preferred to side with those of the Vasas whom they actually chose.
 The fact that Poland was an economic competitor of Sweden in the Baltic region didn't exactly endear them to it, either.
 So, the time around 1655 looked like a good idea to make a trip (later to be known as the Deluge).
 Several betrayals and mutinies on the Polish side later, the Swedes found themselves in control of a large part of Poland, with Lithuania none too willing to show up (historians debate whether the Lithuanian magnates were choosing the lesser evil, or just out for their own — oh, and by the way, the Russians showed up too).
 After some rampagin' and pillagin', they found themselves at the gates of Częstochowa, the location of a really revered depiction of the Virgin Mary.
 Some time later, and some religious-nationalist fervor whipped up in the meantime, the Poles found enough guts to kick out the Swedes.

 As you can guess, that wasn't the best time or place to run a business in.
+By 1660s, the country was in complete ruin, a third of the population was deadnote and every neighboring country either held a grudge or was looking for their next chance to seize Polish territory.
 The traditional tolerance began to dissipate, as various Protestant sects came to be seen as supportive of the Swedes.
 And finally, the impoverished nobles — retaining all the rights of a nobleman even if they were poorer than a peasant — clung to the magnates' courts, with a predictable effect on the quality of law.
-In 1657, a certain nobleman figured that since liberum veto was in place, he could just show up at the Sejm, shout "veto!", and get away before anybody could "convince" him to recall it.
+In 1657, a certain nobleman figured that since liberum veto was in place, he could just show up at the Sejm, shout "veto!" note , and get away before anybody could "convince" him to recall it.
 And he did exactly that.
-And with minor exceptions, the next, like, 150 years went with barely a law passed.
+And with minor exceptions, the next 150 years went with barely a law passed.